 Preface

-This standard defines the HY_Features common hydrologic feature model for the identification of hydrologic features to document and share the information about the objects of study and reporting in Hydrology across application domains, to link hydrologic data and information available across the scientific and technical programs of the WMO, and to assist the WMO Members to discover, access and use hydrologic data from different sources.
+This standard defines the HY_Features common hydrologic feature model for the identification of hydrologic features.
+It is intended to be used to document and share information about the objects of study and reporting in Hydrology in many applications.
+This standard was specifically commissioned to link hydrologic information across the scientific and technical programs of the World Meteorological Organization (WMO), and to assist the WMO Members to discover, access and use hydrologic data from different sources.

-The canonical form, implementation neutrality and conformity to internationally recognized standards of geographic information as well as semantics inferred from a terminology endorsed by the World Meteorological Organization (WMO) and the UN Educational, Scientific and Cultural Organization (UNESCO) will support governance and guidance by an accepted, internationally acting authority, like the WMO.
+This standard has been designed to support the need for governance and guidance by national and international authorities.
+Aspects of the standard that support this end are; 1) its canonical form, 2) its implementation neutrality, 3) conformity to internationally recognized standards of geographic information, and its use of semantics inferred from terminology endorsed by the WMO and the UN Educational, Scientific and Cultural Organization (UNESCO).

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 The Open Geospatial Consortium shall not be held responsible for identifying any or all such patent rights.